 - Braking: Similarly, the rig with trailer takes longer to slow down, requiring a lot more pedal pressure, than it does without the trailer.

-- Turning: No matter how fast you're going, turns must be made more slowly and deliberately with the trailer attached.
+- Turning: Turns must be made more slowly and deliberately with the trailer attached.
 Practice swinging wide at corners, so the inside wheel of the trailer doesn't hit the curb.

 On The Road

-Towing is a lot like dealing with large, wild animals: No sudden movements.
-Your typical driving reactions won't work when you're towing a boat.
+Towing is a lot like dealing with large, wild animals: No sudden movements allowed.
+Your typical driving reactions won't work when you're towing a boat on a trailer.
 Here's how to react when confronted by these sudden surprises:

-- Abrupt Lane Change/Braking: Lay off the gas immediately and gently tap the brakes to induce a slowdown without swerving or causing instability.
+- Abrupt lane change or braking directly ahead: Lay off the gas immediately and, if possible, gently tap the brakes to induce a slowdown without swerving or causing instability.

 - Flat tire or broken suspension or spring: If possible, avoid stomping suddenly on the brakes.
-Steer to the shoulder and apply the brakes gently, if at all.
+Deliberately steer to the shoulder and apply the brakes gently, if at all.
 Use your hazard flashers to warn other drivers.

-- Tongue Or Coupler Failure: Again, no sudden braking.
-Steer slowly to the shoulder.
+- Tongue/coupler failure: Again, no sudden braking.
+Steer firmly but slowly to the shoulder.

-- Trailer Swaying/Instability: Apply very little steering input while letting off the gas; don't brake heavily, as this will make the condition worse.
-In some cases, light throttle pressure will alleviate the sway.
+- Trailer swaying or instability: Apply very little steering input while letting off the gas; don't brake heavily, as this will make the condition worse.
+In some cases, light fuel pedal pressure will alleviate the sway.

-- High Winds/Passing Vehicles: These conditions can induce or worsen trailer sway.
+- High winds and passing vehicles: These conditions can induce or worsen trailer sway.
 Again, apply very little steering input, and slow down gradually without applying the brakes.
 Remember when passing and pulling back into the lane that your rig is much longer than just the truck.

-- Steep Uphill Grades: Move to the right lane to allow faster vehicles to pass.
-Use the trailer tow gear, or a low gear, to keep engine RPM steady and engine and transmission temps in check.
+- Steep uphill grades: Move to the right lane to allow faster vehicles to pass, if you weren't driving in it already.
+Use a lower gear to keep engine RPM steady and engine and transmission temps in check.
 Depending on rig and tow vehicle, this gear may need to be used throughout the tow.
 Downshift as needed.

-- Steep Downhill Grades: Descents, especially those that end in T intersections, can be tricky and nerve-wracking.
-Approach the hill slowly; decrease speed before you begin descending.
-Drop the transmission gear to trailer tow or a lower gear (or "trailer tow" gear if you have it) to allow the engine to keep the speed in check.
-Don't apply constant brake pressure until it's absolutely needed, usually at the bottom of the hill, as this heats up the brakes, rendering them less effective.
-Apply the brakes periodically but firmly, releasing them every few seconds to allow some cooling.
-If the hill is very steep, drop the transmission to low gear to help slow you down.
+- Steep downhill grades: Such descents, especially those that end in T intersections, can be tricky and nerve-wracking.
+Start by approaching the hill slowly; decrease speed before you begin descending.
+If it's not already there, drop the transmission to a lower gear (or "trailer tow" gear if you have it) to allow the engine to keep the speed in check.
+Don't apply constant brake pressure until it's absolutely needed, usually at the bottom of the hill, as this prematurely heats up the brakes, rendering them less effective.
+Rather, apply the brakes periodically but firmly, releasing them every few seconds to allow some cooling.

 Planning Your Trip

-Plan fuel and rest stops beforehand so you spend less time worrying about where your rig will fit when you stop.
-Remember to keep farther back when following traffic.
-Stay in the slower lanes unless you're overtaking traffic.
-It should go without saying: No texting, no web surfing, and if possible, no talking on the cellphone while you're towing.
+Of course, it should go without saying: no texting, no web surfing, and no talking on the cellphone while you're towing.
 In many jurisdictions this is unlawful.
 Keep the radio turned low so you can hear any potential trailer noises and can focus more clearly on driving, towing, and the road around you.
-Pay attention to nearby drivers, and take frequent looks at them in case they're trying to signal you about trailer trouble as a smoking tire, a light out, swaying, and the like.
+Pay attention to nearby drivers, and take frequent looks at them in case they're trying to signal you about such trailer trouble as a smoking tire, a light out, swaying, and the like.